-Equity dividend yields: The derivation of a forward price for an individual stock or index is important both for measuring fair value using option pricing models.
-The relationship between the current stock price and the forward price is based on a combination of expected future dividend levels and payment timings, and, to a lesser extent, the relevant funding rates applicable to the stock in question.
-Dividend yields are generally expressed as an annualized percentage of share price with the lowest limit of 0% representing a stock that is not expected to pay any dividend.
+Equity dividend yields: The derivation of a forward price for an individual stock or index is important both for measuring fair value for forward or swap contracts and for measuring fair value using option pricing models.
+The relationship between the current stock price and the forward price is based on a combination of expected future dividend levels and payment timings, and, to a lesser extent, the relevant funding rates applicable to the stock in guestion.
+Dividend vields are generally expressed as an annualized percentage of share price with the lowest limit of 0% representing a stock that is not expected to pay any dividend.
 The dividend yield and timing represents the most significant parameter in determining fair value for instruments that are sensitive to an equity forward price.
 The range of 0-11% reflects the expected range of dividend rates for the portfolio.